jwo/jwo.github.com/source/_posts/2013-02-07-the-one-where-i-introduce-celluloid-pmap.markdown

 So this would map over all servers, and make a network call to check if it's alive.

-In a normal non-parallel world, if each status call would take 0.1 seconds, then 10 servers would take 1 second, and 1000 servers would take 1000 seconds.
+In a normal non-parallel world, if each status call would take 0.1 seconds, then 10 servers would take 1 second, and 10000 servers would take 1000 seconds.
 Sub-optimal.

 If you execute them in parallel, then goodness happens.
-Under the hood, celluloid-pmap users Celluloid::Future's for each element in the array.
+Under the hood, celluloid-pmap uses Celluloid::Future's for each element in the array.
 The pmap will wait until the value is complete before returning, and we'll wait for them all to finish before continuing.

 That same example in parallel would look: